Dakes/WaniKaniCommunityMnemonics2/README.md

 Requests are only possible, as long as no mnemonic got submitted yet.
 It is only possible to vote on other peoples mnemonics.
 You can only vote up or down once, but it is possible to change your vote later.

 Submission of new data can take a while.
 (Like requests, voting, or new mnemonics).
 Especially when many people use it at the same time.
 Just be patient.
-And even if the displayed content, doesn't change, the insert might still have worked.
+And even if the displayed content, doesn't change, the insert likely has worked.
 ### Clearing the cache
 If you are doubtful, that the currently displayed content is up to date, you can manually clear the local cache, by opening your browsers javascript console with `F12`, paste the following line of code: `wkof.file_cache.delete(/^wkcm2-/);`, execute it and reload the page.
 Generally this shouldn't be necessary and I will implement a button to do this in future versions.